-- First, the US has a large and diversified economy; from the tourism industry and services sector to the banking industry and renewable energy, the country is relatively resilient to economic shocks.
+- The US has a large and diversified economy; from the tourism industry and services sector to the banking industry and renewable energy, the country is relatively resilient to economic shocks.
 This has given the US an advantage over competing countries through difficult economic periods, helping create wealth and stimulate growth across various industries and sectors.

-- Finally, the US dollar is the world’s dominant reserve currency.
+- The US dollar is the world’s dominant reserve currency.
 The World Bank and many central banks worldwide prefer to hold US dollars and dollar-backed securities, so the demand for international dollars remains strong.
 As a result, the US can borrow more cheaply (at lower interest rates) than it would otherwise.